sunshine69/ansible-role-win_base/README.md

 `win_base_scheduled_tasks`: a list of dict to define a scheduled tasks we are going to deploy in the target hosts.

+`winrm_certificate_thumbprint` - Optional - No default - The Thumbprint of the (already imported) certificate to be used for WINRM.
+ Usually at this stage the remote box has already run the PS script ConfigureRemotingForAnsible.ps1 thus it would already have a certificate (self signed) for winrm.
+Using this option to set if you need other cert for it.

 Dependencies
 ------------